onflow/sc-eng-gaming/README.md

 ### Minting ArcadePrize.NFT

 In this section, we’ll use the TicketToken.Vault in the child account to pay for an NFT to the signing account’s Collection.
-This serves as an example for how a dApp can present and utilize the assets in a connected account’s child account(s), creating a seamless experience compared to the fragmented UX previously inherent to isolated app accounts.
+This serves as an example for how a app can present and utilize the assets in a connected account’s child account(s), creating a seamless experience compared to the fragmented UX previously inherent to isolated app accounts.

 1. Query for the TicketToken.Vault.balance in each of the user’s child accounts
     1. `ticket_token/get_all_account_balances_from_storage: {Address: UFix64}`